Vikash125678/Vikash125678/README.md

 ---

 ## 💼 Professional Background
-- **Cloud Support Analyst – HCLTech**
-  - Supported end-to-end IaaS operations for enterprise clients
-  - Monitored systems, resolved incidents, and ensured SLA compliance
-  - Collaborated with cross-functional teams to maintain system reliability

-- **Automation Scheduler (Autosys) – HCLTech**
+### Data Analyst — HCLTech

+- Analyzed datasets using Excel, SQL, and Power BI
-  - Managed and monitored batch job scheduling using **Autosys**
+- Cleaned, validated, and transformed data using Power Query
+- Built interactive dashboards and reports for workforce and business analysis
+- Defined and tracked KPIs aligned with reporting requirements
-  - Automated data workflows to ensure timely data processing and reporting
+- Performed data quality checks prior to publishing reports
-  - Performed job performance analysis, failure handling, and root cause analysis
+- Collaborated with stakeholders to translate requirements into analytical outputs

-This background gives me a **strong understanding of backend systems, data pipelines, and automation**, which I now apply to analytics projects.
+This experience gives me a **strong understanding of data quality, analytical workflows, and business reporting**, which I apply to deliver reliable and insight-driven analytics solutions.

 ---